tuckn/WshDirBackUpper/README.md

 # WshDirBackUpper

-The WSH (Windows Script Host) CLI that updates or mirrors directories according to the schema defined in a JSON file.
+The WSH (Windows Script Host) CLI updates or mirrors or archives directories according to the schema defined in a JSON file.

 ## Operating environment